domsson/libcatner/README.md

 ## License

 I haven't made up my mind yet.
-Contact me if you want to use this commercially and we'll figure something out.
+Contact me if you want to use this commercially and I'm sure we can figure something out.

+Also note that I've already written a CLI tool that can convert simple CSV files with product information into BMEcat files, ready for import.
+It sits in a private repository, but I wouldn't mind to open source it if someone wanted to sponsor the development time that went into it... :-)